aiddun/jazzCNN/README.md

 ## Results and Conclusions

-Results were pretty interesting, to an extent, and offer a clever premice, but require much future research.
-Loss began to rise and accuracy began to drop after continuous epochs, but  the weights for the first epoch produced interesting results, however with a large possibility of the results not meaning anything, as the Tensorboard graph shows.
-The model was, however, able to "identify" a negative trend in similarity from early Jazz as time progresses, as well as producing an interesting nonlinear progression from previous period graph.
+Results were pretty interesting, to an extent, and offer a clever premise, but require much future research.
+Loss began to rise and accuracy began to drop after continuous epochs, while the trained weights extracted from the first epoch produced interesting results.
+However, there exits a large possibility of the results not meaning anything, as the upwards climbing loss on a Tensorboard graph shows.
+However, not all experiments are successful, and I would be fine with insignifcant results.

+The model was able to "identify" a negative trend in similarity from early Jazz as time progresses, as well as producing an interesting nonlinear progression from previous period graph.
 The use of one epoch also has a potential of being justified.
 Of course, any quantitative metric of similarity at all between forms or art should be taken with a large grain of salt, but the results produced were pretty interesting.
 Using solely mean Softmax was an interesting premise, but there might definitely be better ways of doing this as well.

 In the future, the dataset needs further preprocessing and scrubbing as there still exists some of Niven's commentary on tracks, which removal could potentially be automated.
-The network structure could be modified, and hyperparameters like learning rate modified, as the *chronological similarity of the model accuracy over time* demonstrates and warrents a need for further testing and revisiting.
-Unfortunately, I can only have so many EC2 GPU hours at the current moment.
-Through this project, I've found that the Internet Archive is a goldmine for machine learning data, with many different forms of media.
+Furthermore, hyperparameters such as the learning rate could be heavely tuned.
+There may be a clear error in plain sight in the parameters that just passed by me.
+The network structure could be modified, as the *chronological similarity of the model accuracy over time* demonstrates and warrents a need for further testing and revisiting.
+Unfortunately, I can only use so many EC2 GPU hours at the current moment.
+Through this project, I've found that the Internet Archive is an incredible resource for machine learning data, containing many usually uncommon compiled groups of media pre-labeled in many cases.

-In a revisit, it may be interesting to see if it would be wiser to  train 4 "yes or no" binary classifiers, one for each period, and then feed all of the samples through those in order to more effectively train and identify features.
-Compiling the dataset took *much* longer than I expected, but this entire project was an incredible experiance in almost every area.
+In a revisit, it may be interesting to see if it would be wiser to  train 4  binary classifiers, one for each period, and then feed all of the samples through those in order to more effectively train and identify features as more memory and neurons can be devoted to feature.
+As there are almost an infinite amount Compiling the dataset took *much* longer than I expected, but this entire project was an incredible experiance in almost every area.

 Future things to do with data:
 - Feature visualization